datarchy/datarchy.github.io/content/code/20200820_spark_rows_number/index.md

 +--------------------+-------------------+-----+
 only showing top 20 rows
 ```
-After adding a column containing the row number, the result should look like :
+After adding a column containing the row number, the result should look like:
 ```plaintext
 +--------------------+-------------------+-----+-------+
 |   DEST_COUNTRY_NAME|ORIGIN_COUNTRY_NAME|count|row_num|